 Jason progressed from his first tree climber position to an ISA Certified Arborist® for a small tree company.
 What started as a small gig turned into a career Jason is incredibly passionate about.
 As a district manager with Davey, Jason is devoted to maintain the health and safety of your trees, so you can enjoy their benefits for years to come.

 I am a consulting arborist and trainer living in Auburn, CA, with 40 years of municipal tree management, public administration, and urban forestry experience.
 I am passionate about the role of trees as community infrastructure, and performing tree work to industry standards and best practices using well-written specifications.
 The trees in our communities do not recognize boundaries, cannot move, and contribute to a high quality of life where people live.
 We only gain the benefits by growing trees.
 Just planting trees doesn’t work if they don’t grow.

-Responsible for administering the day-to-day business of Marin LAFCO and its regulatory and planning duties under State law in Marin County.
+Responsible for administering the day-to-day business of San Diego LAFCO and its regulatory and planning duties under State law in San Diego County.